Anachronistic Reading

 Worked example: "The Two Natures" and Mark 13:32

-But Mark, writing around 65–70 CE, had no access to Chalcedonian categories.
+But Mark, writing around AD 65–70, had no access to Chalcedonian categories.
 He was not making a distinction between two natures.
 He recorded Jesus saying he did not know something.
-Exegesis lets that statement stand and asks what it tells us about how Mark understood Jesus.
-Anachronistic reading overrides the statement with a framework the author did not share.
+An exegetical approach lets that statement stand and asks what it tells us about how Mark understood Jesus.
+The two-natures framework, applied to resolve the tension, may be doing important theological work — but it is 5th-century theological work, not Mark's.
+Whether it correctly interprets what Mark was pointing toward, or overrides what Mark plainly says, is a genuine question.

 See this in action